Duncan Pugh

 Duncan Michael Pugh (2 December 1974 – 25 January 2023) was an Australian bobsledder.

 Early life

-Pugh was born in Great Britain.
-He attended Edith Cowan University in Perth, Western Australia.
+Pugh was born in Cheltenham, Gloucestershire.
+In 1981, he and his family moved to Perth, Western Australia.
+As a youth, he competed in athletics.
+At age 12, he represented Western Australia at the Australian track and field championships.
+He specialised in the 400m hurdles.

+Pugh attended Trinity College and Edith Cowan University.
+After completing university with a degree in physical and outdoor education, he returned to England to work at several schools in London.

 Career

-Pugh started as a hurdler before being introduced to bobsleigh and debuting on the international circuit in 2007 at the age of 32.
+Pugh was introduced to bobsleigh by Ted Polglaze and debuted on the international circuit in 2007 at the age of 32.
 He won bronze at the 2009 America's Cup in Canada with Christopher Spring.
 He then qualified for the 2010 Vancouver Games but was knocked out in the first round when he and pilot Jeremy Rolleston's sled flipped over and saw them slide down the course upside-down.

 Personal life

+Pugh was the son of Diane and David.
+He had two sisters, Rebecca and Hannah.